Hephaestus (DC Comics)

-Hephaestus is a fictional character appearing in American comic books published by DC Comics.
+Hephaestus is a fictional character appearing in American comic books published by DC Comics, son of Zeus and Hera, and the half-brother of the superhero Wonder Woman.
 He is adapted from the Greek god of the same name.
 Hephaestus first appeared in Wonder Woman #226.

 Fictional character biography

 Hephaestus is the Olympian Gods' blacksmith whose history is largely the same as his mythological counterpart.
-Post-Crisis, Hephaestus forged Wonder Woman's golden Lasso of Truth and bracelets.
+In post-Crisis continuity, Hephaestus forged Wonder Woman's golden Lasso of Truth and bracelets.

-In The New 52, Hephaestus is assisted by a group of laborers who were abandoned male children from Themyscira.
-Wonder Woman attempts to release them, but they choose to stay.
+In 2011, The New 52 rebooted DC's continuity.
+After saving Hephaestus from a molten monster sent by Hades, Wonder Woman discovers that Hephaestus's laborers are not automatons and actually men.
+Hephaestus and Eros state that the laborers were discarded male children from Themyscira who Hephaestus took in.
+He cut a deal with the Amazons to take in the children in exchange for giving the Amazons weapons.
+Later that night, Wonder Woman tries to get Hephaestus to release the males, but they refuse.

 Powers and abilities

 Like the Olympian Gods, Hephastus has supernatural abilities that include size-changing, shapeshifting, and immortality.
 He also has genius-level intellect and is an expert blacksmith.